UserMcUser/node-MVM/README.md

                   3=Aft, 4=Tactical, 5=Long Range Sensors, and 6=Ship Status 90,180,270=Rotate by
                   x Degrees from actual mainscreen view in 90º increments.

+* -s/--server \[hostname or IP address\] \(Optional\) The hostname or IP address of the real Artemis server.
+                                       If not specified, this defaults to 'localhost'.
+* -o/--oldVersion \(Optional\) Enables compatibility with Artemis clients <= 2.1.5
+                  Note: MVM will either crash or produce inconsistent behavior in your client if this flag is incorrectly assigned due to changes in the protocol.

-* -p/--perspective \[1,3\] \(Optional\) Specifiy which perspective should be displayed.
+* -p/--perspective \[1,3\] \(Optional, Requires -o flag\) Specifiy which perspective should be displayed.
 1 = First person, 3 = Third person.
                          Note: Will almost certainly need to manually toggle perspective before it will lock.

-* -s/--server \[hostname or IP address\] \(Optional\) The hostname or IP address of the real Artemis server.
-                                       If not specified, this defaults to 'localhost'.
+                         This option is no longer supported for Artemis clients >=2.3.0.

 Usage: